princesegzy01/WP-Featured-Merchant/README.md

-## WP-Custom-Merchant
+## WP-Featured-Merchant

-- Display featured merchant for the week using shortcode, set from the backend
+- Display featured merchant for the week using shortcode on a widget, set from the backend